5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 ### Pull large GPU runtime images

 GPU runtime images are large.
 When GPU action is being invoked for the first time, OpenWhisk invoker pulls them out from docker hub.
 Depending on your network condition this can take fairly amount of time and causes timeouts for the action invocation.
-In oder to avoid this, pull the following images in all GPU kubernetes nodes
+In oder to avoid this, pull the following images in all GPU kubernetes nodes.

 ```
 sudo docker pull docker5gmedia/python3dscudaaction